juanlvo/CarND-Traffic-Sign-Classifier-Project/writeup.md

     </tr>
     <tr>
         <td>Solution Approach</td>
-        <td>Using LeNet without anymodification in the dataset was reached 85% of accuracy of the test, but adding to the training dataset the same iamges rotated 10 degrees and -10 degrees help to reach 93% of accuracy which was the minimun need it for meet specifications</td>
+        <td>Using LeNet without any modification in the dataset was reached 85% of accuracy of the test, but adding to the training dataset the same iamges rotated 10 degrees and -10 degrees help to reach 93% of accuracy which was the minimun need it for meet specifications</td>
     </tr>
 </table>